bulib/dataWebsite/manage/writing-a-dmp.md

 ## Components of a DMP

 There are several parts to a data management plan.
-If you're writing a data management plan for a specific funder, these common components will likely apply.
+If you're writing a data management plan for a specific funder, these common components <<suggestion: 'common components' might not be the best phrase to put in/maybe like 'common applications will likely be used'>> will likely apply.
 However, it is always best to check your application materials <<sort of vague>> for more detailed information.

 ### Types of Data